Gefle IF: Supporters

 Gefle IF supporters during an away trip in 2012 to Råsunda Stadium where they played against AIK.

-Due to their status as a second or third division club the Gefle supporters were late starters in creating an organized supporters club.
+Due to their status as a second or third division club the Gefle supporters were late starters in creating an organised supporters club.
 After some fledgeling attempts in the mid-1990s when the interest in traveling to away games increased, the "Sky Blues" was finally founded in 2001 as the official supporter group.

 In 2009 Gefle IF caused controversy among its fans by changing the sky blue home shirt to white, the color which the club played in during its first 80 years.
 This caused groups of fans to boycott the singing sections of the home stadium.
 Eventually before the start of the 2011 season a compromise was reached where they kept the white shirt for their home kit but brought back the sky blue as their new away kit.
 Further compromise was then reached for the 2015 Allsvenskan season when a new sky blue and white striped kit was launched, inspired by the Argentina national football team.
 A decision that satisfied both the fans and the club.